Iqwertz/Depictor/readme.md

 # Installation & Setup
 I couldn't test this guide with a lot of people, so if something isn't clear or doesn't work, please create a new Issue or write an email to juliushussl@gmail.com.

+Warning: Currently Depictor isn't designed to work along other programs on your rpi.
+When installed it will use an apache server on port:80 and an express application on port:3001.
+So please be careful when installing Depictor on an already used pie and check that all ports are free!

 ## Material
 - Raspberry pi
 - min.
 4GB micro sd card